sysdea-libs/polyglot/README.md

 OrdinalFormat is the same as PluralFormat, but for ordered numbers, e.g. `1st`.

 ```
-You came in {PLACE, ordinal,
+You came in {PLACE, selectordinal,
                 one {#st}
                 two {#nd}
                 few {#rd}